 As if its big entrance was not enough, on October 9, 1992 at approximately 7:50 pm EDT the 4.4 billion year old, 26 pound meteorite smashed through a red Chevy Malibu parked on a residential driveway in Peekskill, New York—just north of New York City.
-After being slowed by Earth’s atmosphere to a terminal velocity of approximately 200 MPH, the Peekskill meteorite struck a car at a terminal velocity of approximately 200 miles per hour after being dramatically slowed by the Earth's atmosphere, Peekskill narrowly missed the gas tank before creating a shallow crater below the car finally coming to rest.
+After being slowed by Earth’s atmosphere to a terminal velocity of approximately 200 MPH, the Peekskill meteorite sliced through a car, narrowly missing the gas tank, and created a crater below the car as it finally came to rest.
 18 year-old Michelle Knapp had just purchased the car for $400 from her grandmother, and when she heard what sounded like a "three-car crash" in her driveway, she ran outside to investigate.
 Michelle called the Peekskill police who initially reported this as an act of vandalism.
 It was a neighbor who reasoned that vandals can't throw rocks through cars and surmised that the rock was from outer space.